 or higher, the camera device must support

-for applications to query whether a particular stream combination containing
+for apps to query whether a particular stream combination containing

 physical streams is supported.